 ‘Discovery’, ‘Understand’, ‘Explore’ – the different organisations I work with refer to this stage of research using different terms, but it’s the same meaning: A process to identify what problems are causing business issues.

-A useful analogy for the discovery phase is that of a crime having been committed.
+It’s like a crime scene.
 Evidence is scattered and need to be drawn together to form a story.
 The team has a notion of what the outcome will look like, but it feels messy and unstructured at the start.
 As time goes on, the pieces of information click together.

-- Open mindedness – do not be drawn into the existing hunches and beliefs of the incumbent team
+- Be open minded – do not be drawn into the existing hunches and beliefs of the incumbent team

-- Flexibility – be ready to explore avenues that may lead nowhere.
+- Be flexibile – be ready to explore avenues that may lead nowhere.
 The research plan at the start will usually adjust and expand.
 Sometimes, you may never find all the evidence you need.

-- Strategic sensitivity – ensure you are clear as to the scope and measures relating to the business issue
+- Apply strategy – ensure you are clear as to the scope and measures relating to the business issue

 The format of discovery research

 Discovery projects come in different sizes.
 Some involve an entire journey with many working parts – different organisational disciplines, many user interactions, complex analytics and data sources.
 These may take many months to complete.

 Others are more focussed, with limited time and scope to gather information.
 They take less time to gather information together and feel more manageable.
 But the process of discovery broadly remains the same.
 I think of it in four stages: Planning, gathering, synthesising and visualising